reinevernunft13/Sprint-2_MongoDB/2.3. Database structure/README.md

 ## Unit Tasks 📑

-- Design and create various sample database systems in MongoDB for managing an eyewear store and an online pizza store by means of a JavaScript script.
+Design and create a sample database system in MongoDB for managing:

+1. an eyewear store;
+2. an online pizza store;

+Spefications:

+- Each database must be created by means of executing a JS script.
+    -> see folder 'scripts'
 - Add a diagram to help visualize the various database collections and specify their relationships.

-## Usage instructions 👇

-This section of the project contains two folders:

-- **diagrams** -> contains diagrams for each database;
-- **scripts** -> contains the JS scripts.
+    -> see folder 'diagrams'

-### 🔥 Run the code
+## Execute the code 🚀

-- To execute the JS scripts, use the MongoDB shell.
-Run the following command for each .js file:
+To execute the JS scripts, run the following command for each .js file:

 ````
 mongosh localhost:27017/test [my_jsfile.js]
 ````
+**NB:** Depending on your installation package & configuration, mongosh may not be available.
+Check official documentation for more information.

 This will do **three** things: